Recognition is the mechanism by which, a decision pronounced in a foreign country, acquires in Romania the authority of res judicata.

 Recognition of foreign decisions is made through the court of law and is called the exequator procedure.

-The court order must meet the following conditions: the order must be final according to the law of the state where it was pronounced and the court that pronounced it must have jurisdiction to trial the case.
+The court order must meet the following conditions: the order must be final according to the law of the state where it was pronounced and the court that pronounced it must have jurisdiction to try the case.

 Another important condition is related to the existence of a reciprocity agreement between Romania and the respective state, regarding the effects of foreign decisions.